How to open a business bank account in Malta? What documents are required?

 What if you don’t have a bank account opened elsewhere?
 You will need to visit one of the three Maltese MeDirect branches in order to undergo manual data verification.
 The institution stands out from its competition with excellent advice, so such a visit is rather a pleasure.
 Just remember about one nuance – this is primarily an investment bank, so the costs of running a business account can be high.
 You may want to consider using one of the available investment instruments to get better terms of cooperation.

-How to set up a company account in a bank in Malta?
+How to set up a Business account in a bank in Malta?

-After deciding to register a company in Malta, you should think about setting up a company account in a bank in this country.
+After deciding to register a company in Malta, you should think about opening your small business accounts in a bank in this country.
 In theory, this is possible for both residents of this country and residents of any EU Member State.
 Procedures are significantly more complicated for people who reside outside the European Community.
 You must also remember to supply the required documentation, and if necessary, provide translations and certified documents.
 The choice of the appropriate financial institution where you will learn how to set up a company account in a bank in Malta remains a separate issue.
 Remember that the procedures may differ depending on which bank you choose.
 That is why it is worth conducting a detailed analysis of offers to save yourself both time and money.